This insider's guide will help you enjoy the best of what Australia's Central Coast has to offer.

-Why visiting the Central Coast?
-Here are 12 reasons:
+Why visiting this region?
+Here are 11 reasons:

 The coastline stretches for 80 kilometres, and you can pick from over 40 different golden beaches!

-Check out popular holiday hotspots like Terrigal and Avoca Beach with lifesavers on patrol, calm and enticing beaches like Maitland Bay and unspoilt beaches like Frazer Beach.
+Check out popular holiday hotspots like Terrigal and Avoca Beach with lifesavers on patrol, calm and enticing beaches like Maitland Bay and unspoiled beaches like Frazer Beach.

-It’s the beach lifestyle and stunning coastal landscapes that attract so many holidaymakers year after year.
+It’s the beach lifestyle that attract so many holidaymakers year after year.

 You don’t have to go far away from Sydney to enjoy some native bushland!